-This web portal offers a doorway to methods and tools for collaboration between experts and stakeholders from science and practice to tackle real-world, context-sensitive societal challenges.
-It is structured by typical process phases and key issues like integrating knowledge across fields of expertise.
+This web portal offers a point of entry to widespread methods and tools for collaboration between experts and stakeholders from science and practice to tackle real-world, context-sensitive societal challenges.
+It is structured by typical process phases and key issues such as integrating knowledge across fields of expertise.

 The portal is provided by the Network of Transdisciplinary Research - td-net of the Swiss Academies of Arts and Sciences.
-Td-net is mandated to support inter- and transdisciplinary research and capacity building across academic fields and committed to building a community of practice around methods and tools for knowledge co-production.
+Td-net supports inter- and transdisciplinary research and capacity building across academic fields and is committed to building a community of practice around methods and tools for knowledge co-production.

-The detailed method profiles are authored by designated experts and reviewed by the editorial board.
+The detailed method profiles are written by designated experts and reviewed by the editorial board.
 Feedback and suggestions for additional resources are welcome at any time.

 A wide range of diverse expert communities provide methods and tools useful for inter- and transdisciplinary research collaborations.
 Beyond inter- and transdisciplinary research, they work in fields such as Team Science, Participatory Research, Management Science or Responsible Research and Innovation.
 The portal seeks to establish one single access to this ‘universe’ of methods and tools.
-It goes beyond the scope of td-net’s toolbox – focused on collectively producing knowledge in heterogeneous groups, i.e. bridging ways of thinking – through linking to a wide range of methods and tools that are useful for linking scientific research with societal problem solving.
+It goes beyond the scope of td-net’s toolbox which is exclusively focused on collectively producing knowledge in heterogeneous groups, i.e. bridging ways of thinking.
+The new portal presents a wide range of methods and tools that are useful for linking scientific research to societal problem solving.
 They are provided by different expert communities and stored in different online method collections.

 The methods provided here support linking scientific research to tackling societal challenges.
-In contrast to more general principles or guidelines for collaboration, the methods and tools describe concrete procedures by step-wise instructions.
-They use low-tech equipment and predominantly use everyday language.
-They can situationally be adapted.
-Some of them can be used without much preparation, others require specific skills and experience in inter- and transdisciplinary processes.
+In contrast to more general principles or guidelines for collaboration, the methods and tools describe concrete procedures with step-by-step instructions.
+They use low-tech equipment and mostly everyday language and are easily adaptable depending on the situation.
+Some of them can be used without much preparation, whereas others require specific skills and experience in inter- and transdisciplinary processes.
 The tools vary in complexity.
 Some of them refer to very specific steps in a collaboration process while others are broader or of an overarching character.
-Some tools can be combined in the same process step (e.g. a workshop), others can be combined to cascades of tools.
+Some tools can be combined in the same process step (e.g. a workshop), others can be combined as a sequence of tools.

 Applying methods and tools for collaboration between experts from science and practice usually requires moderation skills.
 In general, collaboration-related interactions need to be carefully designed, prepared and facilitated.
 Prerequisites from the side of the collaboration partners include openness to and interest in alternative views and the readiness to engage in a dialogue.